sql-machine-learning/elasticdl/docs/designs/client_tool.md

 too heavy that users need pip install the whole elasticdl package and lots of dependencies such as TensorFlow, grpcio, etc.

-To improve the user experience, we need a light-weight ElasticDL client.
+To improve the user experience, the client should be light-weight.
 It only has depedency on docker and Kubernetes Api.
 In this doc, we are discussing about this command-line client tool.

 ## User Story